Death Before Dishonor

 “Teamwork and trust are two concepts you’ll never learn,” said Hal as he and John closed in on the startled alien villain.
 “That’s why they tossed you out of the Corps.
 You don’t play nice with others, Sinestro!”

 “Well played,” snarled Sinestro.
 “I truly believed you were too mad with rage and loss to ever accept such a plan in the midst of what appeared to be brutal combat!
 Well, no matter!
 I may yet triumph!”
-His ring glowed, but instead of creating some attack, the ring apparently sent some mental message to its owner.
+His yellow power ring glowed, but instead of creating some attack, the ring apparently sent some mental message to its owner.

 Sinestro frowned and lowered his arm slowly.
 “This day’s combat is done,” he declared.
 “I have just used my ring to ignite the null ray source beneath this world’s sandy surface.
 Save the world or bring me in to your feeble concept of justice!”